 Matt makes regular videos on his Stand-Up Maths channel.
 So many videos.
 We've occasionally made teacher resources to go with the videos but now we've collated them all into the one place.
-And we're going to try to make something for each future video - so check back here for more video activities.
-Enjoy!
+And we're going to try to make something for each future video - we'll feature them all on this page.

 Will a falling pencil hit the table? we do the maths!

 We've made a teacher cheat sheet of the workings out that Hugh does in this video.